Grey Gardens: Aftermath

+Reception

+Metacritic, which uses a weighted average, assigned the a score of 83 out of 100, based on 16 critics, indicating "universal acclaim".

 Controversy

 Ethical questions have been raised about Grey Gardens since its release.
 In 1976, Walter Goodman wrote in The New York Times that "the film presents [the Beales] as a pair of grotesques," and asked "why were they put on exhibition this way?"
 In 2014, in conversation with Alex Simon for The Hollywood Interview, Albert Maysles was asked specifically about the issue of exploitation: "Grey Gardens was very controversial when it was initially released, with some circles feeling you and David were exploiting these two women who seemed to be mentally ill."
 Maysles replied that "as someone with a background in psychology, I knew better than to claim [the Beales] were mentally ill.
 Their behavior was just their way of asserting themselves.
 And what could be a better way to assert themselves than a film about them asserting themselves?
 Nothing more, nothing less.
 It’s just them.
 They were always in control."
 Nevertheless, the matter has continued to be the subject of debate, with some commentators coming down on the side of exploitation, others on the side of empathy.
 In at least one case, it was concluded that both exploitation and empathy were to be found in the film.

 In his article, Goodman also pointed out that the Beales were represented in negotiations with the Maysles by their family lawyer and that they were "paid for their cooperation and are due to participate in any profits."
-Adam White, writing for The Telegraph in 2018, reported that "[The Beales'] reasoning for allowing the cameras in was also practical: they were in dire need of money."
+Adam White, writing for The Telegraph in 2018, reported that "The Beales' reasoning for allowing the cameras in was also practical: they were in dire need of money."
 In the context of documentary making, paying one's subjects has long been a source of ethical debate in terms of how it impacts the final work.